urgent-challenge/urgent2024/_pages/about.md

     </h1>
 </div>

-The 2025 EEG Decoding Challenge: From Cross-Task to Learning Subject Invariance Representation for EEG Decoding is a biosignal challenge accepted to the [**NeurIPS 2025 Competition Track**](https://neurips.cc/Conferences/2025/CallForCompetitions).
+The 2025 EEG Foundation Challenge: From Cross-Task to Cross-Subject EEG Decoding is a biosignal challenge accepted to the [**NeurIPS 2025 Competition Track**](https://neurips.cc/Conferences/2025/CallForCompetitions).
 This competition aims to advance the field of EEG decoding by addressing two critical challenges:

 1. **Cross-Task Transfer Learning**: Developing models that can effectively transfer knowledge from passive EEG tasks to active tasks
-2. **Subject Invariance Representation**: Creating robust representations that generalize across different subjects while predicting clinical factors
+2. **Subject Invariant Representation**: Creating robust representations that generalize across different subjects while predicting clinical factors

 Check the complete proposal [here](https://eeg2025.github.io/assets/files/proposal.pdf)